- Firmer US data has led markets to recalibrate their Fed tightening expectations

-- Our 1-rated grouping (outperformers) for Q4 2015 consists of Korea, China, Poland, Hong Kong, and Israel
+- Our 1-rated grouping (outperformers) for Q4 2017 consists of Hong Kong, Singapore, Czech Republic, Korea, and China

-- Our 5-rated grouping (underperformers) for Q4 2015 consists of Egypt, Indonesia, South Africa, Russia, and Brazil
+- Our 5-rated grouping (underperformers) for Q4 2017 consists of Peru, India, Brazil, Mexico, and South Africa

-For now, we think investors should make use of this EM bounce to rebalance their portfolios.
-Whatever the timing of Fed lift-off is, we still believe it is very important for investors to continue focusing on the fundamentals and also on hedging out currency risk when feasible.
-Regionally, Latin America is the worst performer (-19.4% YTD), followed by Asia (-14.4% YTD) and then EMEA (-12.9% YTD).
+We still believe it is very important for investors to continue focusing on country fundamentals and on hedging out currency risk whenever feasible.
+Regionally, Asia is the best equity performer so far in 2017 (up 36% YTD), followed by Latin America (up 26%) and then EMEA (up 11.5%).

-Since our last quarterly model update on July 2, our proprietary EM equity portfolio has fallen -10.5%, outperforming MSCI EM (-12.8%).
-Overweighting Korea, Israel, the Philippines, and Malaysia helped our portfolio, as they have outperformed during this period.
-Our EM portfolio was also helped by underweighting Brazil and Colombia, as they have underperformed during this period.
+Since our last quarterly model update on July 17, our proprietary EM equity portfolio has risen 7.1%, outperforming MSCI EM (up 6.6%).
+Overweighting China helped, as it outperformed during this period and has a relatively large weight in our model portfolio.
+Underweighting India and Mexico also helped our return, as they underperformed during this period with relatively large weights.

 A country’s score reflects its relative attractiveness for equity investors – the likelihood that its equity market will outperform the rest of our EM universe over the next three months.
 A country’s score is determined as a weighted composite of 15 economic and political indicators that are each ranked against the other 24 countries in our model EM universe.
 Categories are industrial production growth, real interest rates, export growth, expected P/E ratio, real bank lending, current account, real money growth, GDP growth, investment/GDP, per capita GDP, inflation, retail sales, political risk (EIU), FDI/GDP, and ease of doing business (World Bank).